vg

 void add_child_to_chain (forest_growing_state_t &forest_state, const size_t &depth, const size_t &seed_index, bool child_is_reversed, bool chain_is_reversed)

-void close_snarl (forest_growing_state_t &forest_state, const size_t &depth, const Seed &last_seed, bool last_is_reversed, bool is_cyclic_snarl)
+void close_snarl (forest_growing_state_t &forest_state, const size_t &depth, const Seed &last_seed, bool last_is_reversed)

-void add_snarl_distances (forest_growing_state_t &forest_state, const size_t &depth, const Seed &seed, bool child_is_reversed, bool snarl_is_reversed, bool to_snarl_end, bool is_cyclic_snarl)
+size_t add_distance_matrix (forest_growing_state_t &forest_state, const size_t &depth, bool snarl_is_reversed, bool reverse_chain_order=false)

 Member Typedef Documentation